(Updated April 2020)

-Actually being a river, too, the Alster runs on 56 kilometers from Henstedt-Ulzburg in the federal country of Schleswig-Holstein south towards the river Elbe.
+Since the Alster is also a river, it runs on 56 kilometers from Henstedt-Ulzburg in the federal country of Schleswig-Holstein south towards the river Elbe.

 Therefore boat trips are not only possible, albeit these are the most popular ones, on the lake, but there are other options to chose from.
 All this is listed on their website.